MatteoRossiTantini/PHBS_MLF_2018/README.md

   * LR: 0.890938 (0.008778)
   * DTC: 0.898438 (0.018606)

+Even if we knew that the CNN model would be the best performer, being the task image recognition, we decided to run Logistic Regression and Decision Tree models, in order to compare their results with the CNN.
+Having worked directly on our PC (no GPU) we trained only these two models beacuse of computational power (took 1h).

 # CNN
    * Convolutional and pooling layers 1 and 2
-     * From the input layer (4000x80x80x3 (batch_size, height, width, channels) we extract 32 5x5 filters (#convolutional layer1) which will shrink to a 2x2 size with #pooling layer 1.
+     * From the input layer (4000x80x80x3 (batch_size, height, width, channels) we extract 32 5x5 filters (#convolutional layer1) which will shrink to a 2x2 size with #pooling layer 1 (we applied MaxPooling).
      * From here we connect a second convolutional layer exctracting 64 5x5 filters (#convolutional layer 2), then we apply another 2x2 pooling layer.

    * dense layer
      * Having applied 2 pooling layers, the picture size (80x80) is reduced twice by 50% (20x20).
      * Before applying the dense layer, we flatten our pool2 into 2 dimensions (-1, 20x20x64).
      * So now we can add a dense layer to perform classification on the features extracted by the convolution/pooling layers.
-     * We apply dropout regolarization to improve the results (rate=0.4 means that 40%of the elements will be dropped out during training).
+     * We apply dropout regolarization to improve the results (rate=0.4 means that 40% of the elements will be dropped out during training).

    * logit layer
      * The logit layer is the final layer with an outpout (0,1).